Camel Pose -Ustrasana

 - Lower back - if you have a back injury do a more gentle backbend like the sphinx pose.

 - Lightheadedness / dizziness - if you are compressing the neck too much it can lead to these sensations.

 - Sensitive knees - place a blanket or double your mat under your knees to reduce sensitivity.

-- Practice the pose while you squeeze a block (on the "middle" width) between your inner thighs.
+- Practise the pose while you squeeze a block between your inner thighs.

 - You can work on the opening in the chest, with every in-breath lifting the chest more with the shoulderblades supporting and firming, keeping your hands in the lower back for support and reminding yourself to keep length in the lower back.

 - Try this pose with the front of your body against a wall.
 Keep pressing the thighs to the wall as you bend back.